 The government has implemented national policies and initiatives aimed at promoting sustainability in the aviation industry.

-Innovative sustainable initiatives, such as the use of biofuels and energy-efficient technologies, have been adopted to reduce the industry’s carbon footprint.
+New sustainable ideas, like using biofuels and energy-efficient technologies, have been adopted to lower the industry’s carbon footprint.

 Overview of Sri Lanka Aviation Industry

 Sri Lanka’s aviation industry has grown steadily in recent years, with an increasing number of airlines operating there.
 The country’s main international airport is the Bandaranaike International Airport, located in the capital city of Colombo.
-The airport serves as a hub for SriLankan Airlines, the country’s national carrier, as well as for several international airlines.
+The airport is a hub for SriLankan Airlines, the national carrier.
+It also serves several international airlines.

 In addition to the Bandaranaike International Airport, Sri Lanka has several other domestic airports, including the Mattala Rajapaksa International Airport and the Ratmalana Airport.
 These airports primarily serve domestic flights and some regional flights to nearby countries.